 6.02 If the Respondent is a member of the administrative/professional or classified staff of the University, then the staff Respondent shall be notified in writing of the sanctions from the applicable Dean or Vice President and of the right of the staff Respondent to appeal the imposition of sanctions as set forth in the University Policies and Procedures regarding staff grievances.

 6.03 If the Respondent is an undergraduate or graduate student, the student Respondent shall be subject to the Academic Integrity Policies and Procedures.
-If the Respondent is a graduate student, they could be subject to immediate dismissal from their program.
 Both undergraduate and graduate students have the right to appeal the imposition of sanctions through an academic integrity hearing, using the process outlined in the Academic Integrity Handbook.

 NOTICE TO PROVOST OF INSTITUTIONAL FINDINGS AND ACTIONS